How to Identify a Single-Family with ADU vs. Two-Family Property

 Per Fannie Mae, the ADU must provide for living, sleeping, cooking, and bathroom facilities and must be on the same parcel as the primary one-unit dwelling.
 An ADU typically does not have its own postal address or utilities meter.

-House with ADU
+House with an attached ADU

 Types of ADUs

+By definition, ADUs aren’t a type of structural style but rather are a type of housing unit.
+Thus they can vary significantly in what they look like.
 While the ADU meaning doesn’t change depending on its location relative to the primary dwelling unit, it can be classified as an interior, attached, or detached ADU.

 • Many interior ADUs are created by converting a basement or attic space into a separate living unit.